-They qualify for the standard deduction for married filing joint plus one additional amount for 2043 through 2045 because John will be 65 years old, but Mary will not.
-They will qualify for the married filing joint amount plus two additional amounts for being at least 65 years old by the end of the year for years 2046 through 2064.
-The first to die is date is during 2064, so beginning in 2065, Mary will qualify for the single standard deduction plus on additional amount for being at least 65 years old at the end of the year.
-The tax brackets are also adjusted to the single amount beginning in 2065.
+They qualify for the standard deduction for married filing jointly plus one additional amount for 2044 through 2046 because John will be 65 years old, but Mary will not.
+They will qualify for the married filing jointly amount plus two additional amounts for being at least 65 years old by the end of the year for years 2047 through 2065.
+The first to die is date is during 2065, so beginning in 2066, Mary will qualify for the single standard deduction plus one additional amount for being at least 65 years old at the end of the year.
+The tax brackets are also adjusted to the single amount beginning in 2066.

 Note that the federal income tax rate on the taxable other than Social Security (income tax/taxable income other than Social Security) increases through the years.
-From this point, John and Mary, with advice from their CPA and investment advisor, can fine tune the utilization of taxable resources for several variables:
+From this point, John and Mary, with advice from their CPA and investment adviser, can fine-tune the utilization of taxable resources for several variables:

 - a.
 Is the effective tax rate on the income acceptable to them?
 If not, the taxable income in the spread sheet can be adjusted to achieve the desired rate.
 This is an important decision, because it is part of the decision of whether to contribute to tax deductible retirement or to a non-deductible Roth plan. - b.
-How much taxable income to John and Mary expect to have from sources outside of retirement plans, such as investment income?
+How much taxable income do John and Mary expect to have from sources outside of retirement plans, such as investment income?
 This will be subtracted from the target taxable income to determine target taxable retirement distributions. - c.
 John and Mary may have more than enough in retirement plans that will generate taxable distributions to satisfy the target.
-However, the decision to shift from regular retirement funds to Roth funds involves more than determine the projected taxable distribution target.
+However, the decision to shift from regular retirement funds to Roth funds involves more than determining the projected taxable distribution target.
 Projections should be done based on current versus future rates.
 Just remember that the effective tax rate that they will pay in retirement is applied to all distributions including earnings.
 The current tax savings are derived from the current marginal rate times the contribution only. - d.
 If John and Mary have large amounts in traditional retirement plans that they will have to utilized at some point during retirement and that will cause more Social Security to be taxed, they may consider converting traditional retirement funds to Roth IRAs and recognize the income prior to drawing Social Security. - e.
-If John and Mary have large amounts that will be leg 2 taxable income, they may consider deferring Social Security retirement until age 70 and using more of the taxable funds before drawing Social Security. - f.
-Will John and Mary have the equivalent of a taxable annuity during retirement, such as rental income or income from a seller financed note for the sale of the family business.
+If John and Mary have large amounts that will be leg 2 taxable income, they may consider deferring Social Security retirement until age 70 and using more of the taxable funds before drawing from Social Security. - f.
+Will John and Mary have the equivalent of a taxable annuity during retirement, such as rental income or income from a seller-financed note for the sale of the family business?
 The projected taxable resources will need to be reduced by these amounts to determine the target taxable retirement funds. - g.
 What about the house?
-If John and Mary plan to sell the house the investment of the proceeds will generate taxable income that will have to be considered in how much of the projected taxable income will be from retirement funds.
+If John and Mary plan to sell the house, the investment of the proceeds will generate taxable income that will have to be considered in how much of the projected taxable income will be from retirement funds.

-4. The third leg of the stool (second variation): Non-taxable resources
+4. Leg 3 (second variation) - Nontaxable resources

-Three-legged stool: 1 vs. 2
+Three-legged stool: 1 versus 2